 7 Ways to Earn Passive Income as a Freelance Graphic Designer

-As a graphic designer, freelancing gives you complete control over your work and what projects you take on.
+As a graphic designer, freelancing gives you complete control over your work and projects.

 It also involves more behind-the-scenes work, from finding and negotiating with clients to creating and sending invoices for finished projects.